Metatheatre: Modernism

 Instances of metatheatricality other than "breaking the fourth wall" occur in plays by many of the realist playwrights, including Henrik Ibsen, August Strindberg, and Anton Chekhov.
 As with modernism more generally, metareference in the form of metatheatricality comes to play a far more central and significant role in the modernist theatre, particularly in the work of Bertolt Brecht, Vsevolod Meyerhold, Luigi Pirandello, Thornton Wilder, Samuel Beckett, and many others.

 In more recent times, With the People from the Bridge by Dimitris Lyacos employs metatheatrical techniques whereby a makeshift play centered on the vampire legend is viewed from the angle of a spectator who records in his diary the setting and preparations as well as the sequence of the actors' soliloquies interspersed with personal notes on the development of the performance.

+In contemporary China, avant-garde theatre director Meng Jinghui (b.
+1964) employs metatheatre as his central trope.
+In particular, “play within the play” was used in many of his early works (such as Waiting for Godot and The Balcony) in the aftermath of the Tiananmen protests to express disillusionment with revolutionary ideals and disbelief in politics.
+“Role playing within the role” was used in many of his later plays (such as I Love XXX and Rhinoceros in Love) to enact the split identities of young people in contemporary China who are caught between idealism from China’s socialist past and cynicism in its capitalist present.